 (Note that the dough can also be mixed by hand.)

 In the bowl of a mixer, place:

 1 3/4 cups / 250 grams all purpose four

 3/4 cup / 150 grams brown sugar

 Stir to combine with the paddle attachment, then add:

 3/4 cup / 175 grams unsalted butter, soft

 Stir on medium speed until the mixture looks sandy.
-Squeeze it together between your fingers, and if it does not stick together readily or seems very crumbly, stir in a few tbsp of milk until it resembled wet sand.
-Test again by squeezing the dough – it should stick together but be slightly more crumbly that sugar cookie dough.
+Squeeze it together between your fingers, and if it does not stick together readily or seems very crumbly, stir in a few tbsp milk until it resembles wet sand.
+Test again by squeezing the dough – it should stick together but be slightly more crumbly than sugar cookie dough.